barche/IoTaWatt_wiki_fork/Reference-Voltage-Calibration.md

 A prime component of electrical power is voltage.
 Also, the AC line frequency is the heartbeat of the IoTaWatt.
 A reliable and accurate AC voltage reference is very important.
 You should have installed the device with a 9-12Vac voltage reference transformer plugged into the channel zero 5mm power jack.
 The initial configuration has this channel pre-configured as a generic "VT" or voltage-transformer.
 Your lights are blinking on the device because it is rhythmically sampling that voltage.

 For accurate measurements, the VT input must be calibrated.
 If your IoTaWatt was supplied as a calibrated VT/IoTaWatt pair, you're good to go.
 Calibration has been done and this step isn't necessary.
-If not already calibrated, or you have installed a new voltage transformer, you will need to perform this simple procedure.
+If not already calibrated, or you have installed a new voltage transformer, you should perform this simple procedure.

 You will need a halfway decent voltage reference for this step.
 If you don't have a decent true RMS voltmeter and can't borrow one, go out and get a Kill-a-Watt.
-They cost less than $20 (some libraries lend them out) and I've found their voltage readings are very accurate.
+They cost less than $20 (some libraries lend them out) and I've found their voltage readings are quite accurate.
 It pretty much matches my Fluke true-rms voltmeter.
 (Amps and power on the units I tested seem to be a bit low but voltage is great).

 While running the config app, click the "Configure Inputs" button: